5 tips for working with your Event Manager

 - Date (or range of dates)

 - Feel of the event – casual / formal / corporate

 - Number of people attending

-Having planned the finer details with your Event Manager, all you need to do is relax and enjoy your event, leaving the coordination of the day to the professionals.
+Having planned the finer details with your Event Manager, all you need to do is relax and enjoy your event.
+Leave the coordination of the day to the professionals.

-Sharks Event Centre has event packages and venue spaces to cater for small and larger scale events.
+To discuss an upcoming event with one of our event managers, complete our online form.
+Sharks Events Centre has event packages and venue spaces to cater for small and larger scale events.